griffinmyers/wirepig/docs/tcp.md

 #### Basic Request/Response Pair

-This example shows the expected request response pair from issuing a `GET` request to a redis server.
+This example shows the expected request/response pair from issuing a `GET` request to a redis server.

 ```js